Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Do I need the emergency vet at night?

-Go if you see emergency signs like breathing trouble, collapse, blood, severe belly pain, repeated vomiting with inability to keep water down, or suspected toxin or foreign body ingestion.
+Go if you see emergency signs like breathing trouble, collapse, blood, severe belly pain, repeated vomiting with inability to keep water down, or suspected toxin or foreign body exposure.

 Can vomiting be connected to not eating?